GabrielWitt/Robot-Runner/README.md

 The project is a work in progress.
 Planned updates include:

-Firebase integration.
+- Firebase integration.

-Addition of a joystick control.
+- Joystick addition.

 ## Contribution
 Feel free to contribute to the project.
 It's currently a demo, and your contributions are welcome!